 If you do not know your PPS number or do not have a number, please contact the Department of Social & Family Affairs at (01) 8748444 or www.welfare.ie.

 Q18.
 I cannot scan documents on my computer, how do I proceed?

 You must make every effort to upload the required documents with your application form.
 In the event that you cannot upload the required documents, please contact the Postgraduate Admissions Office at (353) 61-234377 or email firstname.lastname@example.org.
 If you are a Non-EU student please notify the International Education Division email@example.com.

 Q19.
 How do I accept my place on a programme?

 To accept a place on a programme you will be required to pay an acceptance deposit.
 In most cases this deposit is €250 for EU applicants and €600 for Non-EU applicants but may be higher for some programmes.
 You will receive a course acceptance form in the mail with your offer letter giving details on how to accept your place on the programme.
-If paying your acceptance deposit online, please ensure you provide us with as much information as possible (i.e. your name and programme applied for) so that we can match the deposit with the correct person/programme.
+You can pay by Bank Draft or by an Automated Telephone Pyment System.

 Q20.
 Is my Acceptance Deposit Refundable?

 If you receive a conditional offer of a place on a programme and pay the acceptance deposit, the deposit is only refundable if you fail to meet the conditions of the offer or if you have extenuating circumstances.

 Q21.
 Can the University decide to cancel a taught postgraduate programme?